Anthropic Shipped the Runtime. Who Ships the Governance?

 The ones that ship first and govern later will be building the case studies that the next wave of articles cites.

-Next in this series: The Memory tool creates a novel data-mapping problem for privacy compliance.
-Read You Cannot Delete What You Do Not Know the Agent Stored for the right-to-delete failure mode and the remediation architecture deployers need.
+*Next in this series: Server-side session persistence creates a novel data-mapping problem for privacy compliance.
+Read You Cannot Delete What You Do Not Know the Agent Stored for the right-to-delete failure mode and the remediation architecture deployers need.*

 Disclaimer: This article provides general information for educational purposes only and does not constitute legal advice.
 AI agent governance regulation is evolving rapidly.
 Consult qualified legal counsel for advice on your specific situation.